pwsafrica/pwsafrica.github.io/pages/2_2019-applications.md

 Q: What is the teaching schedule like? <br>
 A: The morning session will run from 9000 to 1300, while the afternoon session will run from 1430 to 1830.
 Each session will involve teaching with lots of hands-on programming.

+Q: Will the workshop run on Saturday and Sunday? <br>
+A: No, the workshop will only be running from Monday to Friday.

 Q: Is there provision for accommodation, meals and transportation for the participants? <br>
 A: No. You will have to cater for this yourself.

 Q: Will you provide the participants with official letter of invitation? <br>
-A: No. We only send an email notifying you that you have been selected.
+A: No, we only send an email notifying you that you have been selected.

 Q: Would it possible for someone that do not own a personal laptop to attend the workshop? <br>
 A: Yes, each participant will have access to a desktop computer during the workshop.